 Hyundai Tucson by M 93 — CC BY-SA 3.0 DE

-Hyundai remote start has been around for some time now and is now hitting many of the 2021 models as a standard feature.
-Older models have the option to add remote start as an aftermarket feature but, it doesn’t come with all of the perks that Hyundai’s factory remote start comes with.
+Hyundai remote start has been around for some time now and is hitting many of the 2021 models as a standard feature.
+Older models can add remote start as an aftermarket feature, but it doesn’t come with all of the perks that Hyundai’s factory remote start has.

 A remote start is one of those things that is easy to get used to and difficult to get rid of once you make it a habit.
 Below, we’ll tell you all about Hyundai remote start and the perks that you can expect when it comes with your car.

 What is Remote Start?